Logo for Sebastopol Area Senior Center with an illustration of a fruit and berries

 - urban dictionary

 The Sebastopol Area Senior Center (SASC), incorporated in 1969, is Sonoma County’s oldest senior center and a proud nonprofit serving adults 60 and older.
 As a progressive, community-focused organization, we are committed to helping older adults find joy, purpose, and connection as they age.
 Our mission is to foster independence by offering opportunities for learning, social engagement, and recreation—supporting a fulfilling, healthy life at every stage of aging.
 We also work to educate the broader community about the aging process, honoring the wisdom, humor, and lifelong contributions of older adults while responding to their evolving needs with meaningful programs and support.
 At SASC, we believe no one should navigate the challenges of aging alone.
-Become a member.

 Current News: